-Also, the 200 million deaths attributable to governments were over the course of the entire 20th century, when the average population was far less than what it is now.
-Population-adjusted, states are probably at least 30 times more deadly than individuals.
+Also, the 200 million deaths attributable to governments were over the course of the 20th century, when the average population was far less than what it is now.
+Population-adjusted, states are probably 30 times more deadly than individuals.

-If you think I’m misstating this, run the numbers yourself!
-The fact is…
+If you think I’m misstating this, please run the numbers yourself.

 Death by government is far more likely than dying during a criminal attack